-Set on a traditional quarter-acre block with an established shady garden, the cottage has 3 large bedrooms and comfortably sleeps 6, with 2 queen bedrooms and a children's room with 2 singles.
-All linen and towels for your stay is included, you just need to bring beach towels
+The cottage is set on a traditional quarter-acre block with an established shady garden.
+It has 3 large bedrooms and comfortably sleeps up to 6 guests, with 2 queen bedrooms and a children's room with 2 singles.
+All linen and towels for your stay are included, you just need to bring your beach towels

-The cottage has been fully renovated, but retains some of the original features, like doors and floorboards, as well as the inclusion of modern conveniences like air conditioning.
-In winter you can relax by the cosy wood stove heater, which efficiently heats the whole cottage.
+The cottage has been fully renovated, retaining some of the original features, as well as including modern conveniences like air conditioning.
+In winter the cosy wood stove heater efficiently heats the whole cottage.
 The wrap around balcony is perfect for coffee with an afternoon breeze as you sit near the large jacaranda tree, or there is a secluded BBQ area and patio.

-There are ceiling fans in all bedrooms, French doors from the lounge onto the deck, and security flyscreens on all doors that allow breezes through the cottage.
+There are ceiling fans in all bedrooms, French doors from the lounge onto the deck, and security flyscreens on all doors.

 There is a TV and DVD player, and a selection of DVDs and books, as well as some children's toys and books.

 The bathroom has the original 1940s clawfoot bath and a separate shower.

 The kitchen is fully equipped including large fridge/freezer, oven and stove, dishwasher, as well as all utensils and crockery, cutlery and glassware.
 The gas BBQ is easy to use and you are welcome to help yourself to the herb garden, or to any of the citrus fruit growing in the garden.

 The laundry includes a large washing machine and dryer, or you can use the original Hills Hoist

 From the cottage it's only a 5 minute downhill walk to the coffee and cakes of Gundary Store.
 A further 5 minutes flat walk takes you to the river, and then it's only 10 minutes walk to town along the river on a shady path.
 On this path you won't even need to cross the highway in busy summer times